Collagen Detection

 Glycosaminoglycans (GAGs) are negatively charged polysaccharides located in most connective tissues and ECM, as well as on the surfaces of many types of cell.
 GAGs have a widespread function and are known to play critical roles in health, hydration, and regeneration (18).
 Recent findings in idiopathic pulmonary fibrosis patients show an upregulation of GAGs, which possibly leads to deteriorating pro-fibrotic environment (19).
 In addition to type II collagen, GAGs are implicated as an autoantigen of rheumatoid arthritis (RA), as anti-GAGs antibodies associated with ECM degradation exist in serum from RA patients.
 In fact, immunization with GAGs can induce arthritis in mice; however, the implications of GAGs in RA pathogenesis are still under research (20,21).

 Chondrex, Inc. provides a sulfated GAGs Assay Kit (cat# 6022) using the cationic dye, 1,9 dimethylmethylene blue (DMB) which binds to highly charged sulfated GAGs, except hyaluronan (21).
-This kit utilizes an improved DMB solution tjhat minimizes interference with negatively charged contaminants, such as DNA and RNA.
+This kit utilizes an improved DMB solution that minimizes interference with negatively charged contaminants, such as DNA and RNA.
 The kit also employs chondroitin sulfate as an appropriate standard for the analysis of ECM in cartilage.
 The total assay working time less than one hour and 40 samples can be measured in duplicate.

 Deoxyribonucleic acid (DNA) and MTT (3-(4,5-dimethylthiazol2-yl)-2,5-diphenyltetrazolium bromide) assays are routinely used to assess cell proliferation and viability.
 These assays can be used to correlate cell health and environmental factors in culture, such as drug treatments and tissue engineering (scaffolds) (22).
 For example, in cartilage tissue engineering, artificial cartilage quality is evaluated by DNA amounts translated as chondrocyte numbers, as well as amounts of collagen and GAGs in the ECM (23, 24).